7.0 Registration & Records

 Leaves of absence will be granted for a period of four, eight, or 12 months.

 It is understood that students with on-leave status will not undertake any academic or research work, or use any of the University’s facilities during the period of leave.

 Students must inform the University immediately upon return from the leave of absence.

 The time spent on leave is not counted as part of the allowed time to complete a degree.

 AWARDS AND FELLOWSHIPS FOR STUDENTS WITH ON-LEAVE STATUS

-Students granted a leave of absence retain the full value of any university graduate fellowship or other award whose terms and conditions are established by the College of Graduate Studies.
-Awards will be suspended at the onset of the leave, and reinstated at the termination of the leave period, provided the student returns to full-time study within the same academic year.
+Students granted a leave of absence retain the full value of any scholarship or other award whose terms and conditions are established by the College of Graduate Studies.
+An award will be suspended at the onset of the leave, and reinstated at the termination of the leave period.

 Other awards will be paid according to the conditions established by the donor or granting agency.